Required Filings & AOS Notifications

 The contract shall not be entered into unless:

-(A) There is attached to the contract a certification by the auditor of state that the financial institution and the treasurer have given assurances satisfactory to the auditor of state that the records of the financial institution, to the extent that they relate to (§321.03 – payments or §323.611 – tax payments) covered by the contract, shall be subject to examination by the auditor of state to the same extent as if the services that the financial institution has agreed to perform were being performed by the treasurer.
+(A) There is attached to the contract a certification by the auditor of state that the financial institution and the treasurer have given assurances satisfactory to the auditor of state that the records of the financial institution, to the extent that they relate to (§321.03 – payments or §323.611 – tax payments) covered by the contract, shall be subject to examination by the auditor of state to the same extent as if the services were being performed by the treasurer.

-Upon receiving the request, the AOS regional office will facilitate certification by the Auditor of State; Chief Deputy Auditor or their designee; return a copy of the certification to the requesting county; and file a copy in the county’s customer information folder.
+Upon receiving the request, the AOS regional office will facilitate Certification by the Auditor of State and Chief Deputy Auditor or their designee, return a copy of the Certification to the requesting county, and file a copy in the county’s customer information folder.

-To submit audit reports/management studies to the Auditor of State’s State Region, log into your entity’s Auditor of State eServices account and click on the Document Manager tab.
+To submit audit reports/management studies to the Auditor of State’s State Region, follow these steps.